TormodLandet/Ocellaris/documentation/user_guide/input/solver.rst

 Some parameters are shared between all the available velocity-pressure solvers.
 All the parameters in the following example have sensible defaults except for the solver ``type`` which you must set.
-For the other parameters in the example the values shown are the default values.
+The other parameters in the example input shown below are the default values.
 The possible values for solver type (IPCS-A, SIMPLE, PISO etc) are listed in the sections below with a brief description.
+You can also write your own solver, see :ref:`custom_solver`.

 .. code-block:: yaml